salesforce/offline-app-developer-starter-kit/README.md

   * See [Deploy Components and Quick Actions](https://github.com/asikora-sf/offline-app-developer-starter-kit/blob/patch-1/README.md#deploy-components-and-quick-actions) for more information.
 The [Building Lightning Web Components](https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components) trail is also an excellent resource for more in-depth details.
 8. Add your [LWC Quick Action to the Mobile Layout](https://github.com/salesforce/offline-app-developer-starter-kit/tree/main#add-lwc-quick-actions-to-mobile-layouts) for the user.

 In the mobile app, logout and relogin to reload your cache.
 If you have a newer version of the mobile app, use the Clear Cached Data button in the Settings screen.
 Follow the steps in [View Offline Components in the Salesforce Mobile App](https://github.com/salesforce/offline-app-developer-starter-kit#view-offline-components-in-the-salesforce-mobile-app).
 You should see your custom Lightning web component!
-If record priming has completed, go offline on your mobile device (turn on Airplane Mode and turn off Wi-Fi) and view a record you haven't viewed while online.
-Make sure your view component also works there .
+If record priming has been completed, go offline on your mobile device (turn on Airplane Mode and turn off Wi-Fi) and view a record you haven't viewed while online.
+Make sure your view component also works there.

+Alternatively, you can use the LWC Offline Test Harness to help confirm that your LWCs work as expected in LWC Offline-based environments, and are ready for integration testing within an offline-enabled Salesforce mobile app.
+For more information, see [Develop Offline-Ready LWCs with the LWC Offline Test Harness](https://developer.salesforce.com/docs/atlas.en-us.mobile_offline.meta/mobile_offline/dx_harness_app.htm) in the Mobile and Offline Developer Guide.

 You have now created a successful '.view' quick action to prime and view your Object offline!
 Other special action types for required functionality include '.edit' and '.create' for their respective actions (the capitalization and naming is important for these as well).
 The Starter Kit also contains examples for these actions.
 Any other custom LWC quick actions you create that are offline capable show up in the Action Bar of the '.view' action after they’re added to the Mobile Layout.